 You’re desperate to declutter right?
+But feel utterly overwhelmed.

-AND where on earth do you start?
+And where on earth do you start?

-It got me started.
-Kept me going.
+It got me started quickly and easily but critically also kept me going.

 So what on earth is it?

 Just 10 things is a super simple but super powerful way to declutter.

 You just let go of 10 things everyday.